laurendudu/airbnb-chrome-extension/README.md

 # A Chrome Extension Implementing AirBnb Price Prediction

+This repository contains the code for a chrome extension which scraps an AirbBnb room page, and calls an API which predicts the price for one night.

 ## How To Use
 To use this extension, you must use the Chrome web browser.
 - Clone this repository or download the according zip file (then extract it)